osswangxining/kafka-custom-within-ambari/zkdirs.md

 ## How to clean the topics which are marked for deletion?
-- 1.Delete topic folder from Kafka broker machine, e.g. rm -rf TBDeletedTopic*

    <pre>root@ambari4:/kafka-logs# rm -rf TBDeletedTopic-* </pre>
-- 2.Login to zookeeper and execute the following
+-2.Login to zookeeper and execute the following
 <pre>
 root#zkcli
 rmr /brokers/topics/{topic_name}